McSodbrenner/mailtrap-light/README.md

 # mailtrap-light
-**A collection of PHP scripts (_all together below 10kb!_) to provide a hassle-free development environment for testing emails.**
+**A collection of tiny PHP scripts (_all together below 12kb!_) to provide a hassle-free development environment for testing emails.**

-It consists of an SMTP server and a POP3 server.
-Both are probably neither the fastest nor the most secure, but this shouldn't matter in a local environment.
-They should just help you to test the email delivery without the risk of spamming your customers.
-It works a little like the webservice [mailtrap.io](https://mailtrap.io/) but much more simpler.
-You don't have to adapt your application controller.
-All emails to email addresses will just be delivered to your mail account.
+It consists of a sendmail replacement, an SMTP server and a POP3 server.
+These scripts are probably neither the fastest nor the most feature packed, but that shouldn't matter in a local environment.
+They should just help you to test the email delivery

+* without the risk of spamming your customers
+* without the need of adapting your application
+* without the need of an internet connection.

+It works like the webservice [mailtrap.io](https://mailtrap.io/) but much more simpler.

+You will first have a receiver script (sendmail replacement or SMTP server) and then a forwarder script (to save the mail as file to catch the mails via the POP3 server or to forward the mail by SMTP to your default mail account).
+Take a look at the examples folder to see the possibilities.

+## The `sendmail` replacement
+The `mail()` command doesn't work in your local development environment?
+No problem.

 ## The SMTP server